chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~

 In the ``initial conditions`` subsection, we need to define the interface between the two fluids.
 We define this interface by using a function expression in the ``VOF`` subsection of ``initial conditions``.
+A projection step is applied to ensure a smooth definition of the initial condition.

 .. code-block:: text